TCW-lab/singlecell-brain/README.md

 # Dataset analysis
-We looking into 3 different single cell brain datasets : from SEA-AD , ROSMAP, and Gazestani et al cohort
+We looking into different single nuclei genomics from postmortem brain : from SEA-AD , ROSMAP, and Gazestani et al cohort

 ## SEA-AD